Beach scene with sandy dunes and grass, ocean waves in the distance, blue sky with clouds, and a seagull flying overhead.

 A next step

-If counselling feels like it may be helpful, you’re welcome to get in touch via email, text or call,
+If it feels like this work may be helpful, you’re welcome to get in touch via email, text or call,

 hello@catharinabelgraver.com